Home > Learn > Articles

 Immune System Support

 Your immune system is the best thing to help fight a COVID-19 infection or reinfection.
 But if you have already had COVID-19, your immune system may not be functioning as it should.
-Helping to support your immune system the best you can allows it to better fight infections.
+Helping to support your immune system the best you can allows it to better fight infections, such as the flue and RSV.
 Some ways to help boost your immune system can include:

 • Checking your vitamin D levels and taking it supplementally if necessary